isaacnmm/pestpolicy-hugo2XX/content/posts/best-vacuum-for-dog-hair/index.md

 I love that this vacuum is easy to use and will clean surfaces thoroughly.

-- I love it for both my regularhousekeepings and for cleaning [dog](https://pestpolicy.com/best-dog-beds/) hair.
+- I love it for both my regularhousekeepings and for cleaning [dog](https://pestpolicy.com/best-dog-beds/)hair.
 Mostdog owners love therubber blades and pettools to ease their dog-hair cleaning tasks.
 So, if you have dog hair on the sofa or carpet, this Hoover WindTunnel T-Series will clean it up effectively.
 I consider the vacuums suction to be great and reliable for its purpose.

 They will release the waste bag into the bin with just a single touch in whats referred to as the Clean-Drop technology.
 It's lightweight (just 15 pounds) and easy to move around while vacuuming or killing bed bugs and their babies.
 The vacuum includes the HEPA Media Bag (made from Activated Carbon) allow easy trapping and filtering of dirt and foul odors.
 However, remember to replace the vacuum bag when it's filled with dog hair.